Contemporary art festival spanning multiple islands

 The following five venues are located west of the Seto Ohashi Bridge and each participate only during one of the festival's three sessions:

-Spring Only About half a dozen artwoks take about half a day to see 20 minute bus ride from Sakaide Station
+Spring Only About ten artwoks take about half a day to see 20 minute bus ride from Sakaide Station

 Originally a tiny island just off the coast, Shamijima was connected to Shikoku by reclaimed land in 1967 and later became one of the endpoints of the Seto Ohashi Bridge.
 The small area offers several artworks, the Higashiyama Kaii Setouchi Art Museum, a museum commemorating the bridge's construction, an observation tower, parks, beaches and a small fishing village.

-Autumn Only About ten artworks and other attractions take a half to a full day to see Ferries about every 90 minutes from Marugame Port (20-35 minutes, 550 yen) Six ferries per day from Kojima Port (30 minutes, 640 yen)
+Autumn Only About a dozen artworks and other attractions take a half to a full day to see Ferries about every 90 minutes from Marugame Port (20-35 minutes, 550 yen) Six ferries per day from Kojima Port (30 minutes, 640 yen)

 The largest of the newly participating islands, Honjima has a few interesting historical sites besides the artworks.
 While most of the artwork is located around the main port, a beautifully preserved Edo Period port town lies in the island's northeast.
 The island can be explored on foot, by bus or by rental bicycle.

-Autumn Only Around half a dozen artworks take a few hours to see Five daily ferries from Tadotsu Port (25 minutes, 490 yen one way)
+Autumn Only About a dozen artworks take a few hours to see Five daily ferries from Tadotsu Port (25 minutes, 490 yen one way)

 The artworks around Takamijima can be found around the island's only town which is suffering the effects of depopulation, as many abandoned houses can be seen along the hillslope of the northern side of town.
 The peaceful port town is now home to more cats than humans.

-Autumn Only Around half a dozen artworks take a few hours to see Eight daily ferries from Suda Port (15 minutes, 330 yen one way) Three daily ferries from Miyanoshita Port (1 hour, 690 yen one way)
+Autumn Only About ten artworks take a few hours to see Eight daily ferries from Suda Port (15 minutes, 330 yen one way) Three daily ferries from Miyanoshita Port (1 hour, 690 yen one way)

 During the Meiji Period, Awashima was the site of a sailor academy whose buildings have been preserved and opened to the public.
 The artworks are concentrated in the island's main town that is directly served by the ferries from Suda Port.
 A few beaches, hiking trails and viewpoints can also be visited around the island.